input-output-hk/cardano-node-wiki/ADR-2-Module-structure.md

 # Decision

-Use the following convention which is in keeping with the current conventions:
+Use the following convention which is in keeping with the status quo:

 * `Gen.[Path]`: modules that are exported from a library
-* `Test.[Path].Gen`: modules that are local to a non-production component
+* `Test.[Path].Gen`: modules that are local to a test component
+* `Bench.[Path].Gen`: modules that are local to a benchmark component
 * `[Path].Gen`: modules that are local to production component

 Wait for a standardisation effort across projects before engaging in refactoring.